 - Provide the organization with valuable insights through the analytics and visualization technologies that are integrated with the other building blocks.

-Build the big data architecture
+Call #2 - Build the big data architecture

-Determine common services needs
+Call #3 - Determine common service needs

-Plan a big data architecture implementation
+Call #4 - Plan the big data architecture implementation

 Module 1: Recognize the Importance of Big Data Architecture